-We’re heading into ‘crunch time’ for summer purchases of Interactive LEDs in the school market.
+We’re heading into ‘crunch time’ for purchasing decisions of Interactive LEDs in the school market for 2020.
 We thought that in this week’s blog post we’d take a look at the top 9 tips for choosing an Interactive LED.

 Tip 1 – Budget

 When you first look at deploying interactive LEDs in your school or district you first need to look at how many rooms you are going to do, then look at your overall budget.
 This may seem like somewhat of a mundane point but you need to know how much money you have per classroom.
 When you have that figure you can work back from that and also set your expectations accordingly.
 There is no point in looking at 86” LEDs when you only have a 3000 USD per classroom budget!
-In our experience, with a budget of 5000 USD per classroom you can get the a 75” delivered, with wall mount and installation.
+In our experience, with a budget of 4000 USD per classroom you can get the a 75” delivered, with wall mount and installation.
 Do the installations yourselves and save money there too.
-To draw on our own offers, we’d expect s 75” to be delivered for 3999 USD from TouchIT Technologies.

 Tip 2 – Size

 Size is often dictated by budget rather than desire, but let’s look at what we see in the market.
 We see that the most popular size in the classroom is 75” – this is because it is comparative to the interactive whiteboards as they were but also it is a good size for a 40 person room.
 A 65” is a little small here and an 86” tends to be too expensive.